-Call for Submission: The Third Issue of the Inaugural Volume of Indonesian Journal of International & Comparative Law: Socio-Political Perspectives
+Call for Submission: The Fourth Issue of the Inaugural Volume of Indonesian Journal of International & Comparative Law: Socio-Political Perspectives

 The Indonesian Journal of International & Comparative Law (IJICL) commenced its publication in 2014 under the auspices of the Institute for Migrant Rights, Cianjur -- Indonesia.
 The idea behind its establishment grew out of the concern over an impasse in contemporary and comparative legal scholarship in Indonesia and the region in general.
 As a transnational scholarly project, the Journal provides a forum for legal practitioners and scholars from the Republic of Indonesia, Asia, and elsewhere to discuss a broad range of issues relating to "law."